 - 26 Cité Mémoire tableaux deployed in image, word and music on the walls, in the alleys, on the ground and in the trees in Old Montréal and at the Fairmont The Queen Elizabeth Hotel.

 - A total of 156 projectors bring to life the walls of Old Montréal and the Fairmont The Queen Elizabeth Hotel.

 The Cité Mémoire mobile app

 Visitors can experience the full Cité Mémoire multimedia experience by downloading the free mobile app on the App Store or Google Play.
 The app provides Cité Mémoire’s entire soundtrack as well as historical context for each tableau in four languages (English, French, Spanish and Chinese).

 Available 24 hours a day, the app also features some 100 additional points of interest and augmented reality segments in addition to the tableaux, enhancing strolls in Old Montréal where a free Wi-Fi network – MTLWiFi – is accessible to all.

-The outdoor projections schedule from January 7 to May 20, 2019: Fridays and Saturdays, from dusk until 11 p.m.
+The outdoor projections schedule from May 21 to September 2, 2019: Tuesday to Sunday, from dusk until 11 p.m.

 Cité Mémoire’s Grand tableau is presented on the evenings of projections, after dusk each hour on the hour at Champ-de-Mars.